opencardev/crankshaft/README.md

 Several other questions such as "Does OK Google work?
 Can I use a custom screen?" get asked a lot and might have already been answered in the [tips and tricks](https://github.com/htruong/crankshaft/wiki/Hidden-tips,-tricks,-settings,-etc.) page.
 If you have questions, [check out the growing FAQs](https://github.com/htruong/crankshaft/wiki/Frequently-Asked-Questions).

-Known problems
+Will it/Does it work for you?
 --

-For some reason, several phone models complain about "incompatible device" when connecting to Crankshaft.
-Please be patient if Crankshaft does not work out-of-the-box yet for you.
-I am trying to figure out why so.
-If you have a device that you can lend me to debug, please email.

-It seems you'll have a better chance of getting it to work using the official screen.
-If you don't have the official screen or touchscreen, you should get one - it is a cheap and very good screen.
-If you insist on using a custom screen and the custom screen does not work out of the box, [try running Crankshaft under X11 under dev mode](https://github.com/htruong/crankshaft/wiki/Crankshaft-dev-mode).

-Does it work for you?
---
+If you don't have the official touch screen and just want to see whether Crankshaft will work with the phone you have before spending money to buy the screen, try [this trick](https://github.com/htruong/crankshaft/wiki/Frequently-Asked-Questions#i-have-a-pi3-how-can-i-test-crankshaft-compatibility-with-my-phone-before-i-spend-the-money-to-buy-the-official-screen).

 If you have a chance to try it, please spend a minute to report back whether it works or not at [Hardware Compatibility List](https://github.com/htruong/crankshaft/issues/2).